 The annual Diversity Dinner is an opportunity for families of color to strengthen connections with one another as well as with key members of the Rivers community.
 This fall 25 families joined members of the faculty and administration at Maggiano’s Little Italy in Boston for an evening of good food and camaraderie.

-International Night is an evening on campus devoted to celebrating the wide variety of ethnicities and cultures represented by Rivers students and their families.
+Global Fair is an evening on campus devoted to celebrating the wide variety of ethnicities and cultures represented by Rivers students and their families.
 It’s also a chance to meet new people, try new foods, hear new music, and enjoy amazing entertainment.
-This year 18 families, representing countries from Nigeria to Iran to Colombia, participated by providing food and artifacts from their native lands.
-Status Quo, a hip-hop dance sensation, dazzled the audience with flips and stunts and communicated the message that “violence is never the answer.”
+Dozens of families, representing countries from Guatemala to Zimbabwe to Ireland, participate by providing food and artifacts from their native lands.
+Entertainment in the past has included Status Quo, a hip-hop dance sensation and a Filipino dance troupe performing their traditional dance called “tinikling.”

 |Middle School Spotlight Day on Diversity |